Skip to content

 Grade: A

-To complement its strong performance in other areas, we awarded this nursing home a grade of A+ for our inspections rating.
-In calculating our nursing ratings, we analyze both the number of hours nurses spend with residents and the training levels of those nurses.
-This nursing home provides 0 hours of nursing care per resident per day.
+We also wanted to emphasize the fact that this facility received an impressive grade of A in our nursing category.
+Nursing grades are largely associated with a nursing home's nurse staffing.
+This nursing home averages 0 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This facility performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
+This place performed well in this area.
+Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
 Major falls can generally be avoided if more nurses aids and better safety protocols are in place.

 Short-term Care Quality